hertzsprung/dissertation/notes.md

-1. What type of grid is "best" over orography?
+1. What type of grid (also called 'mesh') is "best" over orography?
    - terrain following
-   - cut cell
+   - cut cell (also called 'shaved cell')
    - some other type such as fully unstructured or nested refinement

 2. How does the "curl free pressure gradient" model that I describe in Weller and Sharhrokhi compare with other models?